Michael Harris II Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in MLB.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in the league.

-- The Mets have the 16th-ranked team ERA among all league pitching staffs (4.30).
+- The Mets have the 17th-ranked team ERA among all league pitching staffs (4.36).

-- The Mets surrender the third-most home runs in baseball (37 total, 1.4 per game).
+- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (38 total, 1.4 per game).

-- Peterson makes the start for the Mets, his sixth of the season.
-He is 1-3 with a 7.36 ERA and 30 strikeouts through 25 2/3 innings pitched.
+- Megill (3-1 with a 3.96 ERA and 19 strikeouts in 25 2/3 innings pitched) makes the start for the Mets, his sixth of the season.

-- The lefty last appeared in relief on Thursday, when he threw 2/3 innings against the Washington Nationals while giving up hits.
+- The righty's most recent time out came on Sunday, April 23 against the San Francisco Giants, when he threw four innings, surrendering four earned runs while giving up six hits.

-- The 27-year-old has put up an ERA of 7.36, with 10.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .311 batting average against him.
+- The 27-year-old has amassed a 3.96 ERA and 6.8 strikeouts per nine innings across five games this season, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.